What to expect if you’re placed in a fraud monitoring program

 - Program name: This will depend on the card brand.
 For example, Visa may place a business in the Visa Dispute Monitoring Program (VDMP).
-Or Mastercard may place a business in its Chargeback Monitored Merchant (CMM) program.
+Or Mastercard may place a business in its Excessive Chargeback Program (ECP).

 - Status: This indicates what stage in the program the business is at.
 For example, businesses on the VDMP timeline may see “Notification,” “Workout,” or “Enforcement.”

 - Identification type: This indicates which program the business is in.
 For example, Visa identifies businesses as Standard or High-Risk/Excessive.
 Mastercard may identify businesses as Excessive or High Excessive.